ssmirnovacode/ToDo-App/README.md

 # ToDo App

 ToDo app allowing you to:
- - log in with your name (usernames are case sensitive) to access your personal ToDo List
+ - log in with your name (usernames are case sensitive) to access your personal ToDo List, no password required
  - add new ToDo items
  - search through the existing items
  - filter items by status (done/pending/all)